secretstartups/handbook/blog/release-posts/index.html.md

 Per GitLab's [Versioning Policy](https://docs.gitlab.com/ee/policy/maintenance.html#versioning), non-backward-compatible and breaking changes are recommended for a major release, whereas backward-compatible changes can be introduced in a minor release.

-All removals and/or breaking changes will be published by milestone in [GitLab Docs](https://docs.gitlab.com/ee/update/removals.html) via the workflow outlined below.
-A removal will also be listed on the release post page for the milestone in which it happens, regardless of whether it is a breaking change or not.
-There is no need to create removals content blocks for the release post page.
-The removals listings on the release post page will be auto-generated via the removals Docs page.
+All removals will be published by milestone in [GitLab Docs](https://docs.gitlab.com/ee/update/removals.html) via the workflow outlined below.
+A removal will also be listed on the release post page for the milestone in which it happens.

 ##### Creating a removal entry

-The release post contains a link to the [Removals](https://docs.gitlab.com/ee/update/removals) page in docs.

 To add a new notice: